kanak2349299/codsoft_Movie-Genre-Prediction/README.md

 **🎬 Movie Genre Prediction using Machine Learning**

 # **📌 Overview**
-Movie Genre Prediction is an NLP and Machine Learning project that predicts the genre of a movie from its textual information.
+Movie Genre Prediction is an NLP and Machine Learning project that predicts the genre of a movie from its textual information.<br>
 The project uses the Genre Classification Dataset IMDb from Kaggle.
-Year and Description are used as input features, while Genre is the target variable.
+Year and Description are used as input features, while Genre is the target variable.<br>
 Three classification algorithms were trained and compared:
 - *🧠 Logistic Regression*
 - *⚡ Linear SVM*
-- *📊 Multinomial Naive Bayes*
+- *📊 Multinomial Naive Bayes*<br>
 Logistic Regression achieved the best performance on the test data and was selected as the final model.

 # **🎯 Problem Statement**
-Develop a Machine Learning model that can automatically predict a movie's genre based on its year and description.
+Develop a Machine Learning model that can automatically predict a movie's genre based on its year and description.<br>
 Manual genre classification can be time-consuming for large movie databases.
 This project uses NLP and Machine Learning to automate the classification process.